Peer influence breaks ergodicity in an opinion dynamics model with external information: Introduction

 Opinion formation is rarely an isolated process.
 Social life is inherently interactive and the beliefs individuals adopt are often shaped by a combination of peer influence, social context, personal convictions and external information.
 Agreement with others leads to social approval, reinforcing existing opinions, while disagreement can induce social discomfort~\cite{homans1986fifty}.
 This interplay between internal preferences and social feedbacks forms the foundation of many collective phenomena observed in real-world populations, from the spread of behaviours such as smoking to political polarization and cultural trends~\cite{banisch2019opinion, bikhchandani1992theory}.
 As Keynes remarked, “worldly wisdom teaches that it is better for reputation to fail conventionally than to succeed unconventionally”~\cite{keynes36}.
 This captures the subtle power of conformity and the reputational risks embedded in social decision-making.

-In this paper, we investigate a model in which a population of agents occupies a binary opinion state and updates their choices in response to both peer influence and an external stochastic signal, taking inspiration from interactions-based perspective in socioeconomic theory~\cite{granovetter1978threshold, galam2008sociophysics, holyst2001social, castellano2009statistical, durlauf1999can}.
-Our model aims to capture the conditions under which a population reaches a collective consensus or becomes trapped in a persistent state of agreement/disagreement respect to a ground truth.
-These dynamics are closely related to findings in statistical physics, where binary systems and Ising-like models have been used to study phase transitions, symmetry breaking and collective behaviours~\cite{yeomans1992statistical, galam2004spontaneous}.
+In this paper, we investigate a model in which a population of agents occupies a binary opinion state and updates their choices in response to both peer influence and an external stochastic signal, taking inspiration from interactions-based perspective in socioeconomic theory~\cite{granovetter1978threshold, galam2008sociophysics, holyst2001social, castellano2009statistical, durlauf1999can, bouchaud2013crises} and voter models~\cite{majmudar2020voter, jkedrzejewski2018impact, carro2016noisy}.
+We also acknowledge foundational work on ergodicity breaking in individual decision-making~\cite{meder2021ergodicity}, which motivates our investigation into the emergence of non-ergodic collective states.
+Specifically, our model aims to capture the conditions under which a population reaches a collective consensus or becomes trapped in a persistent state of agreement/disagreement with respect to a ground truth.
+These dynamics are closely related to findings in statistical physics, where binary systems and Ising-like models have been used to study phase transitions, symmetry breaking and collective behaviours~\cite{yeomans1992statistical, galam2004spontaneous, sood2005voter, mobilia2003does}.
 We incorporate stochastic influences to better reflect the unpredictability of social environments and the diversity of individual dispositions within real populations~\cite{brock2001discrete,lux1999scaling, kirman1992whom}.

-By situating our investigation at the intersection of opinion dynamics, game theory and statistical mechanics, we contribute to a growing body of work that explores how micro-level interactions and stochastic influences generate macro-level patterns in belief formation and consensus~\cite{nowak2010evolutionary, holme2006nonequilibrium, sornette2014physics}.
+By situating our investigation at the intersection of opinion dynamics, game theory and statistical mechanics, we contribute to a growing body of work that explores how micro-level interactions and stochastic influences generate macro-level patterns in belief formation and consensus~\cite{nowak2010evolutionary, holme2006nonequilibrium, sornette2014physics, baronchelli2018emergence, gleeson2013binary}.
 Adopting this framework, we recover classic patterns of collective behaviour and reveal new factors that influence whether populations converge on truth or falsehood.